 Students choose one of three Focus Areas or create a Customized Focus Area.
-By choosing to create a Customized Focus Area, the student must complete 12 credit hours of Global Focus (GF) elective classes, and must submit a list of courses to his/her Academic Advisor for review.
+By choosing to create a Customized Focus Area, the student must complete 12 credit hours of Global Focus (GF) elective classes, and must submit a list of courses along with the focus area declaration form to his/her Academic Advisor for review.